Wimpingego/7-Days-To-Die/Unlock The Locked/README.md

 # Ego's Unlock The Locked

-Add recipes to items ingame that dnt have them
+Add recipes to items ingame that dont have them

 ## Whats this Modlet does

-Have you always wanted that one item that you see in a poi but you cant make it, well now you can.
+Have you always wanted that one item/block that you see in a poi but you cant make it, well now you can.

 With this "Modlet" you can make items/block in the game that you can't normally.